 4. It’s a small country

-Denmark is a pretty small place.
-At just a shade larger than the Netherlands and Switzerland it ranks 130 in the world.
+At just a shade larger than the Netherlands and Switzerland, it ranks 130th in the world.
 In US terms that’s somewhere between Maryland and West Virginia in size.

 5. That is also a big country